-One or more Scripture readings are followed by silence.
-These may be from the Old Testament books of the Law, the Psalms, and Proverbs or the Prophecies in the Old Testament.
-There may be included a reading from the New Testament Epistles including the Acts of the Apostles or the Apocalyptic writings like Revelation.
-But the central reading should be from the Gospels of Matthew, Mark, Luke or John particularly the words and story of Jesus.
-The readings should be of moderate length following the chapter headings and none of the verses should be omitted.
-The Apocrypha should not be used in worship.
-While books like Ecclesiastes, Tobit or Baruch may be of interest but they are not generally regarded as having the same inspiration as the other Biblical Books.
-The Early Church determined quite clearly at the Council of Nicaea in 246 AD which books of the Bible were to be regarded as inspired by God.✞
+Morning Worship may begin with one or more Scripture readings followed by silence from the Old Testament books of the Law, the Psalms, and Proverbs, or the Prophecies in the Old Testament.
+They may also include a reading from the New Testament Epistles, the Acts of the Apostles, or the Apocalyptic writings like Revelation.
+But the main text should be from the Gospels of Matthew, Mark, Luke, or John.
+The readings should be of moderate length following the chapter headings, and none of the verses omitted.
+While some Apocrypha books like Ecclesiastes, Tobit, or Baruch are of interest, but most scholars do not generally regard them as having the same inspiration or value as the other Biblical Books.
+The Early Church determined quite clearly at the Council of Nicaea in 246 AD, which were God-inspired books of the Bible and which were not. ✞

-A Song from a Christian worship music Book or Praise Booklet or Overheads for about 5 to 10 minutes.
+A song from a Christian worship music book, praise booklet, or overheads may last 5 to 10 minutes.

-The first Bible reading from the epistles for 2 minutes.
+The first Bible reading from the epistles is short.

-This could be followed by sharing time in 3 small groups of 3 - 4 people, in separate parts of the room for about 10 minutes.
+Follow this by sharing time in 3 small groups of 3 - 4 people, in separate parts of the room.

 Try going around the group, each person contributing if they wish.

-Prayer Together as a House - for individuals, the church, leaders, world, society (10 min.)
+Prayer together as a house - for individuals, the church, leaders, world, society.

 "Lord, open our lips,